-Anbox is the product of Canonical that also builds the most famous and also my favorite Linux distro Ubuntu.
-But I still placing it in the last spot because Anbox does not support Google Play Store.
+Anbox is the Canonical product that also builds the most famous and my favorite Linux distro, Ubuntu.
+But I am still placing it in the last spot because Anbox does not support Google Play Store.

 It is much like a compatibility layer that runs Android applications on any GNU/Linux operating system.
 Hence, instead of the Play Store, you need to use the ADB tool to install the app using its downloaded APK.

 Anbox utilizes the host machine kernel and resources to run the Android OS instead of creating an emulated system.
 As a result of this, Anbox works fluently and swiftly to run apps on its free Android emulator.

 Additionally, Anbox features a unique model of leveraging LXC containers to separate Android OS from the host machine completely.
 Doing so works more like a virtual machine and makes users feel like they’re using a handheld Android smartphone, making it one of the best Android emulators for Linux.

 - Container-based approach

 - Cloud version available